wyne/obsidian-vault-website/Home.md

 dv.span(await dv.io.load("_Includes/Header.md"))
 ```

 This website is an experiment in using [Obsidian.md](https://obsidian.md/) as a website creation tool.
 It's a remake of [justinwyne.com](https://justinwyne.com) where I post about interests and share travel photos.
+The whole source code for this website are also available [on github](https://github.com/wyne/obsidian-vault-website).
 ## Photos
 ```dataviewjs
 const filePath = (file) => {